nishantsinghdev/WebViewApp2/README.md

 An Android App in Kotlin to create a WebWiew to display a Web Page.

-Inject Kotlin's functions in JavaScript with the same name as the another JS function.
+Inject Kotlin's functions in JavaScript with / without the same name as another JS function.

 Re-assign the variable jObj containing a Window Object with a Kotlin's Object name (in String) by putting it under pre-defined ECMA6 function : eval() during assignment to make name (a String) into a String Template.